Eryux/ygofm-assist-ui/README.md

 ### Run

-- To run the project in developement mode use the command `npm run dev`.
+- To run the project in development mode, use the command `npm run dev`.

 ### Build

-- To build the project use the command `npm build`.
+- To build the project, use the command `npm run build`.
-- To test the build use the command `npm run preview`.
+- To test the build, use the command `npm run preview`.

-Important: You may need to edit `index.html` file of your build result is `dist` folder to change the website url by your own url.
+Important: After building, you may need to edit the `index.html` file in the `dist` folder to change the website URL to your own URL.

-for example -
+For example:
 ```html
 <script type="text/javascript">
     var siteUrl = "https://ygofm.bark.tf/"
 </script>
 ```

-instead of -
+Instead of:
 ```html
 <script type="text/javascript">
     var siteUrl = "http://localhost:3030/"